dansze/dszecore-outward/README.md

 Patches that open up new options for using existing assets in cleaner ways.

 #### StatusEffect End Effects
 Patches the StatusEffect class to apply Effects of category "Referenced" exactly once when the status ends.
-The effect is applied and then immediately unapplied if supported.
+The effect is applied and then immediately unapplied (if supported).